songyang0603/songyang0603.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Looking for Ph.D opportunities, 2025 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* B.S. in Artificial Intelligence, Nanchang University, 2022
+| In September 2022, I was selected as a candidate for the artificial intelligence experimental class with a ranking of 13/198 in the overall quality of computer science and passed the interview.
+(About 5%)
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Computer Science, Nanchang University, 2021

 Work experience
 ======